-I initially had my first experience with the Royal Bank Visa Infinite Avion a few years back (2011 to 2012 to be precise).
-You can read about my RBC Infinite Avion Visa review here.
+I initially had my first experience with the RBC Avion Visa Infinite Card a few years back (2011 to 2012 to be precise).
 I was a big fan.
-It was easy to use, there were no black out dates, I was able to transfer my points easily to the Airlines Awards and there is a great promotion to transfer your points (and get 50% more points at that) to British Airways Avios a few times a year.
-The 15,000 bonus Avion points that are awarded when you make your first purchase becomes 22,500 British Airways Avios points when you convert it.
+It was easy to use, there were no black-out dates, I was able to transfer my points easily to the Airlines Awards and there is a great promotion to transfer your points (and get 50% more points at that) to British Airways Avios a few times a year.
+So, the bonus RBC Rewards points that you’re awarded when you are approved and meet the minimum spend for the RBC Avion Visa Infinite card become 1.5x British Airways Avios points when you convert them.
 There really wasn’t much to NOT like.

 Related: Credit Card Travel Hacking Spree